Protect environment for future generations: President Kovind in his farewell message to nation | Politics

 - India

-Mother nature is in deep agony and the climate crisis can endanger the very future of this planet, outgoing President Ram Nath Kovind said in his farewell address to the nation on Sunday as he appealed to all to protect the environment for the coming generations.
+President Ram Nath Kovind on Sunday urged youths to stay connected to their roots and appealed to all to protect the environment for the coming generations, saying mother nature is in deep agony and the climate crisis can endanger the very future of this planet.

-Emphasising that the country is getting equipped to make the 21st century ''the century of India'', Kovind highlighted the importance of healthcare and education and said these, along with economic reforms, would enable citizens to pursue happiness by discovering their potential.
+In his farewell address to the nation, Kovind emphasised that the country is getting equipped to make the 21st century ''the century of India'' and highlighted the importance of healthcare and education which along with economic reforms, he said, would enable citizens to pursue happiness by discovering their potential.

 President-elect Droupadi Murmu will be sworn in as the country's 15th President on Monday.